 That’s where Campaign Influence comes in.
 Campaign Influence is a Salesforce feature that allows you to join the dots between sales revenue (stored in Opportunities) and marketing touchpoints (stored as Campaigns).
 These ‘dots’ are what’s known as multitouch attribution.

 Note: Campaign Influence only works if the Lead/Contact is added as a Contact Role to the opportunity.
 Contact Roles are the missing link.
-Read: ‘A Marketer’s Guide to Salesforce Campaign Influence’ for more details.

-Example: if the CEO is not a Contact Role on the opportunity, any engagement with her will not be credited as influential to closing the deal – yes, despite meeting with her face-to-face at Dreamforce (an event you put lots of marketing budget towards) that interaction not receive any credit.
+Example: If the CEO is not a Contact Role on the opportunity, any engagement with her will not be credited as influential to closing the deal – yes, despite meeting with her face-to-face at Dreamforce (an event you put lots of marketing budget towards) that interaction not receive any credit.

 Summary – a Quick Checklist